thomasthorsen/vscode-procapy/README.md

 Icon designed by Freepik from Flaticon

-## Known Issues

- * Not extending selection to full line when there is no selection

 ## Release Notes

+### 1.0.0

+ * Extend selection to full line when there is no selection

 ### 0.1.0